Calculation Output Record (calcout)

 execOutput()

-The Alarm Severity is not INVALID or IVOA specifies “Continue Normally”, put the value of OVAL to the OUT link and post the event in OEVT (if non-zero).
+The Alarm Severity is not INVALID or IVOA specifies “Continue Normally”, put the value of OVAL to the OUT link and post the event named in OEVT (if not empty).

 If an output delay was implemented, process the forward link.